 Professor Mahmood’s work focuses on the relationship between religious and secular politics in postcolonial societies with special attention to issues of sovereignty, subject formation, law, and gender/sexuality.
 Her work is best known for its interrogation of liberal assumptions about the proper boundary between ethics and politics, freedom and unfreedom, the religious and the secular, and agency and submission.
 Currently she is working on questions of political violence and survival, with a focus on Sunni-Shia relations in South Asia and the Middle East.

 Professor Mahmood received her PhD in anthropology from Stanford University.
 She holds professional degrees in architecture and urban planning, and worked in these fields before pursuing anthropology.
-Her most recent book, Religious Difference in a Secular Age: A Minority Report, examines conditions of secular governance that have exacerbated the plight of non-Muslim minorities in the modern Middle East, with a special focus on Egypt.

 Religious Difference in a Secular Age: A Minority Report.
 Princeton University Press, 2015.